 Here's a framework for thinking about the Control phase that might be useful — 5 attributes of a good control strategy based on 5‐C's:

-1) Communicated — The process must be clearly and actively communicated, and should explain WHY the process is important.
-Communicating the WHY establishes the connection between cause and effect, and broadens organizational process knowledge.
-The best communication is pushed through multiple channels using different media in a visible way (audio, video, text messages, signage at point of use).
+1) Communicated — The process must be clearly and actively communicated and should explain WHY the process is essential.
+Communicating the WHY establishes the connection between cause and effect and broadens organizational process knowledge.
+The best communication is pushed through multiple channels using different visible forms of media (audio, video, text messages, signage at point of use).
 Changing written procedures in a binder that nobody ever looks at does not change process behavior.

-3) Convenient — The more convenient the process is, the higher the probability that it will be followed.
-Placing a hand‐washing station down the hall and up a flight of stairs means it won't happen very often.
+3) Convenient — The more convenient the process is, the more likely your employees will follow it.
+Placing a hand‐washing station down the hall and up a flight of stairs won't yield much use.
 Returning to the WSJ article: "according to the Charles Huskins, an author of the IHI toolkit for hand hygiene and an infectious‐disease expert at the Mayo Clinic in Rochester, MN, compliance rates at Mayo hospitals were sharply improved, in part, because employees were allowed to test different alcohol hand rubs, and chose one with strong moisturizers to avoid irritation that might lead to discontinued use."
-Involving the operators of a process in the process design seems to always improve the result.
+Involving the process operators in the process design almost always improves the result.

 4) Compelling — Positive and negative incentives are necessary to both "pull" and "push" employees toward compliance.
-A compliance program with no teeth is just wishful thinking, not a compliance program.
+A compliance program with no teeth is no program at all, just wishful thinking.